V01dDweller/tomcat85_install/README.md

 # Tomcat 8.5.23 Binary Install #

 This is a set  of ansible playbooks and roles that downloads the Tomcat 8.5.23 tar file from Apache and installs it as a systemd service on CentOS7/RHEL7.
+Requires the [oracle_jdk8_install](https://github.com/V01dDweller/oracle_jdk8_install) role.

 Usage: